Francis Ayscough

-Francis Ayscough (1701–1763) was a tutor to George III and Clerk of the Closet to his father Frederick, Prince of Wales and later Dean of Bristol Cathedral.
+Francis Ayscough (19 December 1701 – 16 August 1763) was an English tutor who taught George III and Clerk of the Closet to George's father Frederick, Prince of Wales and later Dean of Bristol Cathedral.

 Biography

-Francis was born in the English county of Surrey on 19 December 1701 and baptised on 25 December in St Olave's Church, Southwark; he had his early education in Winchester and at John Roysse's Free School in Abingdon (now Abingdon School).
-He applied to be a fellow at the University of Oxford after serving two years at Corpus Christi.
-Although initially rejected he was admitted after the intercession of the Bishop of Winchester, Richard Willis, who threatened to sack all of those involved if Ayscough was not appointed in 15 minutes.
+Francis was born in the English county of Surrey on 19 December 1701, and baptised on 25 December in St Olave's Church, Southwark.
+He was educated at Winchester College, where he gained a scholarship in 1715, and at Corpus Christi College, Oxford, where he matriculated in 1717, graduating B.A.
+1720, M.A.
+1723, B.D.
+1731, D.D.
+1735.
+He was initially rejected for a fellowship at Oxford, but was admitted after the intercession of the Bishop of Winchester, Richard Willis, who threatened to sack all of those involved if Ayscough was not appointed in 15 minutes.

 He was appointed as the first tutor to George who was to be the future King George III of Great Britain.
 Reportedly Ayscough was appointed by the intercession of Sir George Lyttlelton, who had some influence with George's father.
 Ayscough had married Anne Lyttleton who was George's sister.

-In 1735 it was Ayscough as Chaplain to the Prince of Wales who was called on to give a sermon to the House of Commons to commemorate the "martyrdom of Charles I".
+In 1735, it was Ayscough as Chaplain to the Prince of Wales who was called on to give a sermon to the House of Commons to commemorate the "martyrdom of Charles I".

 The boy's father retained Francis' services, but in 1749 he made a further appointment of an assistant to Ayscough.
 The new assistant, Lewis Scott, was a mathematician and a member of the Royal Society and it was through him that George III became the first British monarch to have a scientific education.